About Us

 His accolades include being a Fellow of the National Academy of Public Administration, past Chairman of the Procurement Round Table, a Board Advisor at NCMA, and a Senior Advisor to Government Executives at the Partnership for Public Service.
 His educational background is equally notable, with a PhD from George Washington University, a Master’s degree from Harvard, a Fulbright Scholarship at the University of Bordeaux, France, and a Bachelor’s degree from Wesleyan University.

-Laura Noce – Vice President, Human Resources
+Laura Noce – Senior Vice President, Human Resources

-As Jefferson’s Vice President of Human Resources, Laura is responsible for all aspects of our human capital strategy and programs.
+As Jefferson’s Senior Vice President of Human Resources, Laura is responsible for all aspects of our human capital strategy and programs.
 With more than 25 years of experience in human resources and leadership, Laura works to create an employee-oriented, high-performance culture that emphasizes empowerment, quality, productivity, and ongoing development of a superior workforce at Jefferson.
 Her expertise and tactics align Jefferson’s human resources strategy with the organization’s mission and business objectives.

-Before her current role, Laura served as the Human Resources Director & Facility Security Officer of a woman-owned consulting firm that provided services to the federal government.
+Before her current role, Laura served as the Human Resources Director & Facility Security Officer of a firm that provided services to the federal government.
 Within that group, Laura led the human resources & security functions and implemented new best practices across the organization.

 Laura earned her Bachelor of Science degree in business administration from the University of Maryland Global Campus.
 She is an active member of the national and local chapters of the Society of Human Resource Management.